ITfoxtec/FoxIDs/docs/token-exchange.md

 ![Token exchange, Access token to Access token by trust](images/token-exchange-access-token-by-trust.svg)

-There is a resource in the track but the external defined OpenID Connect client is NOT allowed to call the resource directly.
+There is a resource in the environment but the external defined OpenID Connect client is NOT allowed to call the resource directly.
 First an OAuth 2.0 or OpenID Connect authentication method is configured to trust the external OpenID Provider (OP) / Identity Provider (IdP) and the SP issuer is configured to match the external OpenID Connect client's audience.
-The flowing external trust example is a trust to another Foxids track.
+The flowing external trust example is a trust to another Foxids environment.

 ![OAuth 2.0 authentication method trust](images/token-exchange-oauth-by-trust-auth-met.png)